By Ty Faruki

-Humanitarian issues plaguing the east African state make this a nation in need of people with sincere and genuine intentions to help raise awareness of the situation.
+Humanitarian issues plaguing the east African state make this a country in need of people with sincere and genuine intentions to help raise awareness of the situation.
 Bloggers and travel enthusiasts seeking to visit Somalia at the expense of the authority’s resources should not travel.
-The Somali foreign office has even warned against travelling to their own country.
+The Somali foreign office has warned against travelling to their own country.

 Malaria is widespread so be sure to take pharmacy prescribed tablets before, during and 3 days after travel has completed.
-It is better to be safe than sorry – those I know who declined preventative measures developed the infection.
+It is better to be safe than sorry – those I know who declined preventative measures developed an infection.
 There is no cure, only prevention of the disease, and it can reoccur long after treatment.